By default, files are placed in your Music folder. You can also select your own output directory in the preferences.

 Yes!
 You can select multiple files at once in the queue and all of their metadata will be edited at once.

-Pro Audio Converter will go through the whole folder and all it's sub-folders and add any supported file to the queue.
+MP3 encoder will go through the whole folder and all it's sub-folders and add any supported file to the queue.

 It's possible that the file you are trying to convert is simply corrupt.
 Feel free to send an email and attach the file in question.
 I'll be happy verify what the issue with the file is.